 The 73rd Annual Deming Conference on Applied Statistics will be held on December 4-8, 2017, Atlantic City, NJ.

-The full program as well as a downloadable printed version will be available on our website by June 1, 2017 and online
+A draft program will be available on this website by July 1, 2017 and online

 registration will open in August, 2017.
 Below is the 2016 (72nd) program.

 The purpose of the 3-day Deming Conference on Applied Statistics is to provide a learning experience on recent developments

 in statistical methodologies.
 The conference is composed of 12 3-hour

 tutorials on current statistical topics of interest based on recently published texts.
 The conference is followed by two 2-day parallel short courses.

 The conference sells these books at a 40% discount.

 The Annual Deming Conference on Applied Statistics will accept submission of abstracts for poster